yuya-takeyama/async_mysql/README.md

 This is an example project provides APIs to execute MySQL queries asynchronously using [MySQL Native Driver](http://www.php.net/manual/ja/book.mysqlnd.php)

-This is just an example Project
+This is just an example project
 -------------------------------

 I'll not develop this project continuously.